 Folkestone Sandcastle Competition – Join IN!

 If you’ve got a sandy beach, then you must make sandcastles!
 That’s why Folkestone holds its annual Sandcastle Competition on Folkestone’s Sunny Sands beach.
 It’s been going since 2009 and Folkelife spoke to one of the organisers, Cath Mison about how it came about, and the madness of the day itself!

 “The sandcastle competition has been going for a while, and being someone who’s grown up in Folkestone, around the harbour, I really was interested in it happening.
 I bumped into Shane Record, the artist, and he said ‘Hey, how about it?’
-So with Shane as the founder, our team have been running it now for 12 years.”
+So with Shane as the founder, our team have been running it now since 2009.”

 The competition raises funds for the local charity, Church Street Project, which is a passion of team member Mary Patterson.
 Its patron is the actress Jessica Hynes.
 The charity and the competition are inextricably linked.
 “This charity is a counselling service for the children of Folkestone and Hythe.
 It provides creative therapies too, using sand as one of their tools.
 So the competition and the charity go hand in hand, they actually started at the same time.”

 Cath continues: “The team do an awful lot behind the scenes, organising the paperwork, getting the trophies and so on.
 Then we all come together on the Sunday and deliver the competition.
 I’m there, with Shane, and my right-hand-man Sue Pope.
 We lay out all the plots for the sandcastles and entertain everybody all day!

 “The Sandcastles are phenomenal, every year they surpass themselves.
 We’ve got regular teams that take part.
 Each year I wonder how they’re going to do something better than the last, but they do!”

 Summer events in folkestone